fsoto-GH/Accounting/README.md

 5. **Access the Application**:

-   - ToVisit `http://localhost:5173` to use the web-based application.
+   - Visit `http://localhost:5173` to use the web-based application.

 6. **Access the Windows Form App**